A complete guide to OCR Twenty First Century GCSE Chemistry

 Paper 1 in detail (Breadth)

-Paper 1 samples questions from across the seven modules at a lower depth than Paper 2.
-You should expect short and medium-length questions drawing on every module, with an emphasis on knowledge and application.
+Paper 1 covers all eight chapters with shorter, broader questions.
+You should expect short and medium-length questions drawing on every chapter, with an emphasis on knowledge and application.

 Module C1: Air and water